fastforwardlabs/cml_explainability/README.md

 - SHAP depends on background datasets to infer a baseline/expected value.
 For large datasets, it is computationally expensive to use the entire dataset and we have to rely on appromixations (e.g. subsample the data).
 This has implications for the accuracy of the explanation.

 - SHAP explains the deviation of a prediction from the expected/baseline value which is estimated using the training dataset.
 Depending on the specific use case, it may be more meaningful to compute the expected value using a specific subset of the training set as opposed to the entire training set.
 For example, it may be more meaningful to explain a churn prediction with respect to how it deviates from customers who did not churn.
 Here, we might want to use the dataset of customers who did not churn as our background dataset.
 See this issue [here](https://github.com/slundberg/shap/issues/435).

+---

+## Deploying on Cloudera Machine Learning (CML)

+There are three ways to launch this notebook on CML:

+1. **From Prototype Catalog** - Navigate to the Prototype Catalog in a CML workspace, select the "Analyzing News Headlines with SpaCy" tile, click "Launch as Project", click "Configure Project"
+2. **As ML Prototype** - In a CML workspace, click "New Project", add a Project Name, select "ML Prototype" as the Initial Setup option, copy in the [repo URL](https://github.com/cloudera/CML_AMP_SpaCy_Entity_Extraction), click "Create Project", click "Configure Project"
+3. **Manual Setup** - In a CML workspace, click "New Project", add a Project Name, select "Git" as the Initial Setup option, copy in the [repo URL](https://github.com/cloudera/CML_AMP_SpaCy_Entity_Extraction), click "Create Project".

+Once the project has been initialized in a CML workspace, run the notebook by starting a Python 3 Jupyter notebook server session.
+All library and model dependencies are installed inline in the notebook.
+The final cells in the notebook require a session with at least 4GB of RAM.